array-split/array_split/docs/source/examples/examples.rst

    *tiles*
       The multi-dimensional *sub-arrays* of an array decomposition.
    *slice*
-      Akin to a :obj:`slice` object, a contiguous range of elements along an axis.
+      Equivalent to a tile, a :obj:`tuple` of :obj:`slice` elements indicating the extents of a tile/sub-array.
-   *splitting*
+   *split*
-      An array is *cut* along one or more axes to form tiles.
+      A *cut* along one or more (array) axes to form tiles.
    *halo*
       An expansion of a tile (along one or more axes) to form an *overlap* with neighbouring tiles.
 Also often referred to as